Moor files

 Dart interop

-Moor files work perfectly together with moor’s existing Dart API:
+Drift files work perfectly together with drift's existing Dart API:

-you can write Dart queries for tables declared in a moor file:
+• you can write Dart queries for tables declared in a drift file:

-by importing Dart files into a moor file, you can write sql queries for tables declared in Dart.
+• by importing Dart files into a drift file, you can write sql queries for tables declared in Dart.

 Dart components in SQL